smartsolutioninc/loan-calculator/README.md

 Please make sure your coding style is consistent and mimics the style of the existing code.
 Both front-end and back-end code should be easy to read by other developers, while the UI layout and data presentation is user-friendly.
+Any improvements to the project are welcome.

 To build the project, run:

 1. `mvn package`
-2. `target/devtest-0.0.1-SNAPSHOT.jar`
+2. `java -jar target/loan-calc-0.0.1-SNAPSHOT.jar`
 3. Go to http://localhost:8080 in the browser